sidney-eliot/3d-artists-handbook/content/Hair.md

 >- Try to have hair cards not clip through each other

 ### Rendering Hair Cards

-#### Things to Check Before Rendering
+>[!tip] Things to Check Before Rendering
+>
-- Use a clean studio HDRI and no other light sources.
+>- Use a clean studio HDRI and no other light sources.
 Rotate the HDRI so that the main light source is coming from the other side of the camera
-- Make sure the camera resolution is 2048 x 2048 or 4096 x 4096
+>- Make sure the camera resolution is 2048 x 2048 or 4096 x 4096
-- Render with the correct image extension (more about that [here](https://github.com/Epicrex/3DArtistsHandbook/wiki/0.4_Texture-Maps_Theory))
+>- Render with the correct image extension (more about that [here](https://github.com/Epicrex/3DArtistsHandbook/wiki/0.4_Texture-Maps_Theory))
-- Do not render with transparent background (the alpha texture is for that)
+>- Do not render with transparent background (the alpha texture is for that)
-- Try to keep the render settings high
+>- Try to keep the render settings high
-- In Blender use Cycles.
+>- In Blender use Cycles.
 In Maya use Renderman or Arnlod
-- Make sure to turn off all form of color correction (Blender: Color Management, Compositor)
+>- Make sure to turn off all form of color correction (Blender: Color Management, Compositor)
-- Place a flat colored neutral gray(#7F7F7F) background behind the hair (this is done to help the anti-aliasing by bouncing softer light and thus producing crisper edges)
+>- Place a flat colored neutral gray (#7F7F7F) background behind the hair (this is done to help the anti-aliasing by bouncing softer light and thus producing crisper edges)

 #### Videos on Rendering Hair Cards
 - [Rendering setup procedurally (Daniel Bystedt)](https://youtu.be/oqjKMd9CYI4?list=PLveghVPT3X7Yh8DqV-OySOLxzwQC_fQAu&t=1297)